zhuwbigdata/akeyless-k8s-secrets/k8s-eso/README.md

 ### Prerequisite for ESO operator
 1. Akeyless k8s auth method on the k8s cluster (accessID)
+2. Akeyless k8s conf name
-2. Akeyless access role associated with k8s auth method (role name)
+3. Akeyless access role associated with k8s auth method (role name) - can use namespace on subclaim
-3. Akeyless secrets to be accessed by the access role (secret name)
+4. Akeyless secrets to be accessed by the access role (secret name)

 ### ESO resources
 1. ESO deployment - synchronizes secrets from Akeyless into k8s